Tecmo World Cup Soccer

-Tecmo World Cup Soccer is a video game for the Nintendo Entertainment System.
-Released in 1990 by Tecmo, as its name suggests it is a soccer game focusing on the World Cup.
-It is a port of Tehkan World Cup, released on arcades in 1985.
+Tecmo World Cup Soccer is a sports video game released in 1990 by Tecmo for the Nintendo Entertainment System.
+It is a port of Tehkan World Cup, released in the arcades in 1985.
+As its name suggests, it is a soccer game focusing on the World Cup.

 Although the two games appear virtually identical, Tecmo World Cup Soccer lacks some of the speed and fluidity of its arcade progenitor.
 While the gameplay is ostensibly unchanged, the lack of support for analog control in the NES version renders it a digital-control-only game that requires almost completely different tactics.

 Tecmo World Cup Soccer is not to be confused with Nintendo World Cup (released the same year), nor Tecmo Cup Soccer Game (known as Captain Tsubasa in Japan).

 World Cup Teams

 The national teams in Tecmo World Cup Soccer are as follows (in order, they are available to choose in game "Team Select" menu):